nickav/redux/README.md

   dispatch(action): void
 ```

-subscribe adds a callback function (and returns a function to unsubscribe that listener).
+Redux allows you to listen to state changes with listeners.
+Subscribe adds a callback function (and returns a function to unsubscribe that listener).

-dispatch calls the rootReducer on the current state, updates the state to be the
+Dispatch calls the rootReducer on the current state, updates the state to be the
 result of that pure function and then calls all the listeners.

 What's an action?
 Usually an object with the following type: